hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/launch-details-page.md

 Run `npm run codegen`

-We make heavy use of [Graphql fragments](https://graphql.org/learn/queries/#fragments) and have different queries based on login status.
+We use [Graphql fragments](https://graphql.org/learn/queries/#fragments) and have different queries based on login status.
 We also have a single mutation to add cargo.